Who doesn’t love free things? We all do, right?

 - It too doesn’t offer route optimization and does not come with any other useful features.

 RouteXL is a web route planner that is commonly encountered (05-24-2021) on Google Search results when searching for a free route planner.

-Their target audience is “micro” businesses – that commonly have a single driver (owner/operator), or at most a handful.
+Their target audience is independent couriers or “micro” businesses – that commonly have a single driver (owner/operator), or at most a handful.